MovNat: Fitness for the Real World

 Without developing physical competence and adaptability through a well-balanced movement practice, you’re putting yourself of a path toward dysfunction and ill-health, and you’re building a version of yourself that cannot be depended upon by others.
 Even if you think of yourself as an active person who plays a sport, goes to the gym regularly, or does Yoga a few times per week, you’re still missing pieces of the puzzle.

 Playing sports are great, but no sport involves every category of movement we need to stay healthy.
-The way we practice these sports often favours our dominant side; swinging a bat or club, or throwing right-handed, for example.
+The way we practice these sports often favors our dominant side; swinging a bat or club, or throwing right-handed, for example.
 This kind of unilateral movement throws the balance off in our body for the sake of maximizing performance.
-Not that sports should be avoided, but a Natural Movement practice is required to address the distortions such specialization creates.
+Not that sports should be avoided, but a natural movement practice is required to address the distortions such specialization creates.
 Sports are well-defined and limited by their parameters, not real-world.

 The common gym workout involves a lot of strength and resistance training, some mono-tonal cardio, and a little half-hearted stretching.
 Everything in this environment is predictable and void of the need to adapt to unexpected variation.
 Gym exercises are like taking natural movements, extracting small portions from these movements, and then discarding any practical relevance to the technique.
 For example, what’s the point of a Pull Up?
 Well, it’s the first part of getting up and over or onto a bar or branch, but when was the last time to went to the gym and did a pull up with the goal of climbing over or standing up on the bar?
 Just doing Pull Ups and Dips doesn’t carry over to being able to get up on top of what you’re pulling up to.

 Yoga feels great, and relaxing, but there is a lot missing there.
 It’s important to remember that Yoga is a spiritual practice like meditation first, and a physical practice second.
-It was not conceived as a method for developing fitness.
+It was not originally conceived as a method for developing fitness, but rather molded to fit that paradigm.
 Too much focus on Yoga can lead to excessive flexibility and laxity, which leads to weakness and imbalanced joint function.